ZakiAhmedAli/multilingualFeedback/README.md

 4. Build and Run with Docker Compose:
    From the root directory, run the following command.
 This will build the container images and start all the services.
    docker-compose up \--build
+   Once the process is complete, a prompt will appear to open the frontend (port 3000) in a new browser tab.
+Your application will function as if it were running locally on your machine.

 ### **Accessing the Application**